Thyroid Medication Is for Treating Low Thyroid Function

 But there are other reasons you may want to use thyroid medication even if you have normal thyroid function.

 A good reason to use thyroid medication would be to treat extreme depression and bipolar disorder.

-There are a number of studies (2) which show that thyroid hormone can be used to augment medications for BOTH of these conditions.
+There are a number of studies (2) that show that thyroid hormone can be used to augment medications for BOTH of these conditions.

 Some people have made the argument that these people probably don’t have enough thyroid hormone in their system which is why they benefit from it, but no one knows for sure.

-What we do know is that if you have treatment-resistant depression, meaning you have tried several prescription drugs to treat depression which have failed, thyroid hormone is actually a viable option to help manage your depression.
+What we do know is that if you have treatment-resistant depression, meaning you have tried several prescription drugs to treat depression that has failed, thyroid hormone is actually a viable option to help manage your depression.